citp/privacy-policy-historical/w/wa/wat/watchshop.com.md

 * * *

-Watch Shop is part of Aurum Group Limted who operate under the following brands:
+Watch Shop is part of The Watch Shop Holdings Limited who operate under the following brands:

 To help us provide the best possible service, we capture personal information about you but we respect and protect your privacy and do all we can to honour the trust you place in us by being transparent about what personal information we collect and how we use it, vowing to handle your data fairly and lawfully at all times.

-We are Aurum Group Limited of Aurum House, 2, Elland Road, Braunstone, Leicester LE3 1TT, United Kingdom and we are a Data Controller registered with the UK Information Commissioner’s Office with registration number Z5617669.
+We are The Watch Shop Holdings Limited of Aurum House, 2, Elland Road, Braunstone, Leicester LE3 1TT, United Kingdom and we are a Data Controller registered with the UK Information Commissioner’s Office with registration number Z5617669.

 Our Data Protection Officer is contactable via dpo@watchshop.com.